segunjkf/segunjkf/README.md

 <!-- ![](logo.jpg) -->

-I am a DevOps Engineer ☁️, tech lover and Technical Writer 💻
+I am a DevOps Engineer ☁️, tech lover and a Technical Writer 💻

 I am very passionate about tech and the cloud.